telerik/ajax-docs/getting-started/performance/radcompression.md

 End Class
 ````

-Another aspect of the RadCompression model allows you to exclude particular request handlers through the RadCompression web.configconfiguration settings.
-Here is an example how this can be done
->note
->the *matchExact* attribute which determines whether the rule will be forced for the specified path only or globally for the entire web site/web application project):
+Another aspect of the Compression model allows you to exclude particular request handlers through the `web.configconfiguration` settings of the module.
+Note that the `matchExact` attribute determines whether the rule will be forced for the specified path only or globally for the entire web site or web application project

+When you are using IIS dynamic compression, enabling the Compression feature is not required as this will result in doubling the compression of the response.

 ````web.config
 <configSections>